thiebes/DICE/README.md

 DICE is an open-source tool that empowers researchers to evaluate the precision and accuracy of their diffusion coefficient estimates derived from composite fits of time-resolved microscopy experiments.
 By simulating parameters that mirror your experimental setup, DICE provides a robust method for assessing the likelihood of experimental accuracy.

+This software accompanies the paper titled 'Quantifying noise effects in optical measures of excited state transport' by Joseph J. Thiebes and Erik M. Grumstrup, currently under review.
+The full citation will be updated upon publication.

+Updates to this software can be found at [the DICE GitHub repository](https://github.com/thiebes/DICE).

 ### How it works

 1. **Generation of time-series profiles:**  DICE starts by simulating a population of excited states in the form of a Gaussian distribution profile that undergoes decay and diffusion.